yykids/RDS/en/console-guide.md

 * It is recommended to create the same or higher type than an original database instance, since using a lower type may cause delays in replication.
 * When a replica is created, the I/O performance of the original database instance may be lower than usual.
 * It make take more time to create a replica, in proportion of the size of original DB instance.
 > [Note] While replication is underway, object storage volume may be incurred as much as the size of a binary log file.
+> [Note] When replication is completed, the Read Only Slave rule is added to the access rule of the master instance.

 #### Restraints